Teddy55Codes/Blog/Posts/24.01/dotnet-aot-compilation.md

 AOT compilation can drastically reduce startup time.
 This is because the CLR itself also has a startup time and only after the CLR has started can your application start.
 At which point your code also has to get JIT compiled and only after all that will your first line of code get executed.
-For the ASPNET API template the average startup times are 350ms for regular compilation and only 45ms for AOT compilation in the benchmark in [this article](https://andrewlock.net/exploring-the-dotnet-8-preview-the-minimal-api-aot-template/).
+For the ASP.NET API template the average startup times are 350ms for regular compilation and only 45ms for AOT compilation in the benchmark in [this article](https://andrewlock.net/exploring-the-dotnet-8-preview-the-minimal-api-aot-template/).
 This is a very extreme example.
 The extra 300ms obviously make less of a difference when your application needs 5s to start.
 In conclusion, applications that have a short startup time by themselves profit the most by removing the JIT compilation step.
 This makes AOT compilation a great choice for deployments such as [AWS Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/dotnet-native-aot.html) or [Kubernetes](https://kubernetes.io/), as nodes have reduced startup time.